 These steps should be executed mindfully as they constitute what may be one of the largest transactions you ever make.
 Proper accounting, goal-oriented strategy, and unbiased opinions will guide you accordingly.

 CIG Capital Advisors’ Business Advisory Services professionals can help you determine which valuation method is most appropriate for your unique practice and guide you through a potential buying or selling scenario.
-Schedule a complimentary consultation with a CIG professional today to begin the valuation process for your urology practice.
+Email Brian Lasher to schedule a complimentary consultation with a CIG professional today to begin the valuation process for your urology practice.